fedsegment/home/index.md

 ## Experiments

 We adapt the ImageNet-pretrained backbone to semantic segmentation by applying atrous convolution to extract dense features.
 We experimented with two backbones: Aligned-Xception and ResNet-101.
-Motivated by the recent success of depthwise separable convolution, we initially explored our experimentation by adapting Xception backbone [2] for extracting feature maps, and obtained an mIoU of ~10% on the validation dataset after 10 rounds.
+Motivated by the recent success of depthwise separable convolution, we initially explored our experimentation by adapting Xception backbone[3] for extracting feature maps, and obtained an mIoU of ~10% on the validation dataset after 10 rounds.
 However the numbers surged when we plugged in the widely used ResNet Backbone.
 For an equivalent number of rounds, we reported a validation mIoU of ~60%.
-Even though the Xception backbone is believed to give better results with faster computation[2], our experimentation proved otherwise in this case.
+Even though the Xception backbone is believed to give better results with faster computation[3], our experimentation proved otherwise in this case.
 After further scrutiny, we figured that the discrepancy was mainly because of the pretrained weights being used.
-The initial implementation which consisted of a slight modification of Xception backbone called Aligned Xception [5] did not utilize fully pretrained weights, which resulted in poorer metrics.
+The initial implementation which consisted of a slight modification of Xception backbone called Aligned Xception[5] did not utilize fully pretrained weights, which resulted in poorer metrics.
 Hence we decided to move forward with the ResNet Backbone for which fully pretrained weights were readily available.

 In addition to experimenting with two different backbones, we also experimented with different output strides.
 The output stride is defined as the ratio of input image spatial resolution to final output resolution.
 For the task of semantic segmentation, one can adopt an output stride of 16 (or 8) for denser feature extraction.
 Theoretically, lowering the output stride improves the performance marginally, however it adds a lot of extra computational complexity and hence using an output stride of 16 strikes the best trade-off between speed and accuracy.
 With the limited resources we had, we could only train our models for upto 15 rounds with an output stride of 8 as outlined in the table below.